tomasf/airtag-holder/README.md

 Even if you choose to use the OpenSCAD language, I don’t recommend using the built-in text editor in the OpenSCAD app.
 It’s a better idea to write code in your favorite text editor and use OpenSCAD to view and render the model.
 Enable *Design ▸ Automatic Reload and Preview* to automatically update the model preview in OpenSCAD when you save the code in an external editor.

-If you use SwiftSCAD, running your code writes the resulting OpenSCAD code to a file.
-You use the OpenSCAD app to preview and render your model, so you can have it reload automatically in the same way.
+If you use Cadova, running your code writes the resulting 3MF model to a file.
+You use the [Cadova Viewer](https://github.com/tomasf/CadovaViewer) app to view your model, so you can have it reload automatically in the same way.

 ## Basic Shape